Dapp-Learning-DAO/Dapp-Learning/basic/05-ethersjs-erc20/web3-vs-ethers/README.md

 ## Tips

-With example codes shown below, developers can learn the difference between web3.js and etherjs
+With example codes shown below, developers can learn the difference between `web3.js` and `ethers.js`

 This project mainly focus on tasks including `connect to ethereum `, `get accounts `, `deploy the contract `, `call methods of the contract `.